kcalvair/discipline-hotswap/README.md

 # DISCIPLINE V2

-**65% keyboard assembled with only through hole components, including usb type-c**
+**65% keyboard assembled with only through hole components*, including usb type-c**

+*All through hole with the exception of surface mount Kailh Hotswap Sockets because I'm indecisive.

 **[LICENSE](LICENSE)**